-After you connected to a database, you can run a query.
 To run a query, use a database console.
 The database console is an SQL file where you can compose and execute SQL statements.
 When you create a data source, a database console is created automatically.
 For more information about database consoles, see Database consoles.

 Open a console